floppyMike/floppyMike.github.io/_posts/2021-02-15-Importance-of-data.markdown

 When in fact the CPU doesn't find the requested value inside the cache, a so called `Cache Miss` happens.
 A `Cache Miss` describes a failed attempt to read a certain value from the cache, which results in a read operation from main memory. `Cache Miss` is often used when criticising inefficient code.

 # In Practice
 Why do we care about this?
 Isn't this so low level that we have little control over it?
 Well, not entirely.
-When you compile a programm the compiler tries to optimize your programm in such a way that it maximises the usage of the cache.
-Yet the compiler doesn't change to programm.
+When you compile a program the compiler tries to optimize your program in such a way that it maximises the usage of the cache.
+Yet the compiler doesn't change to program.
 Inefficient algorithms will stay inefficient, just well optimized.
-By keeping the cache in mind we can improve our programms to perform tasks at lightning speeds!
+By keeping the cache in mind we can improve our programs to perform tasks at lightning speeds!

 ## Typical Example
 Lets say we have a matrix and we want to fill it up with each cell having the sum of its row and column.
-This results in the simple programm as follows.
+This results in the simple program as follows.
 {% highlight cpp %}
 constexpr unsigned h = 1000, w = 1000;
 unsigned x[h][w];